apache/pulsar-site/versioned_docs/version-2.9.x/deploy-ibm.md

 ```bash
 kubectl get pods
 ```
-If all pods start up successfully, you can see that the`STATUS`is changed to`Running`or`Completed`
+If all pods start up successfully, you can see that `STATUS`is changed to`Running`or`Completed`.

 Output
 ![Output of Command PodStatus](/assets/IBMCloud/PodStatus.png)

-6. Check the status of all services
+6. Check the status of all services.

 ```bash
  kubectl get services